Faculty and Staff Directory

 Bio

 Rebecca graduated from The Archer School for Girls in Los Angeles in 2013 and earned her BA from UCLA in 2016.
-Rebecca spent the next four years on Archer’s advancement team, cultivating a passion for alumni relations and fundraising.
+She spent the next four years on Archer’s advancement team, cultivating a passion for alumni relations and fundraising.
 Eager to explore a new city and a new cause in 2020, Rebecca joined the philanthropy and outreach team at Santa Barbara Humane where she raised funds to support dogs and cats in need for nearly three years.
+As associate director of alumni giving at Thacher, she now connects Reunion alumni and recent graduates to Casa de Piedra through giving, engagement, and events.
+Rebecca and her husband live in Santa Barbara.

 • Photo of Marcy Sanchez